nikijiandani/practice/ruby.md

 As a documentation convention, methods are listed out with either a `::` or a `#` to indicate two different kinds of publicly accessible methods.
 Methods denoted by `::` are considered *class methods*, while methods denoted by `#` are considered *instance methods.*

 The `::` symbol is used as a namespace in actual Ruby code, while the `#` is used as a comment. **Their use here in Ruby documentation is completely different from their use in actual code.**

+## Parent

+In Ruby every class sub-classes from some "parent".
+The class you're looking at also has access to methods - both instance and class - documented in the parent class.